 When it comes to a hot summer in the sun, it's best to reduce stress and err on the side of caution with a baby in tow.
 So look through the items listed out below, and if need be, adjust accordingly to help cutdown on this season's chaos.

-1. Cover Your Stroller Or Carrier
+1 Cover Your Stroller Or Carrier

 cover up your stroller or carrier to keep the sun away from your little one, but it can actually cause your baby to overheat or increase SIDS risks.
 Dr. Wendy Sue Swanson told the website for The Today Show that a greenhouse effect in an enclosed space could occur, even if you're using breathable materials or fabrics.
 Especially on scorching hot days, utilize an umbrella or sunscreen (if your baby's old enough) instead of keeping your baby covered.
 2 Play In The Sand

 walk in the sand barefoot can burn their skin and even irritate their mouth and eyes when it becomes airborne, according to Parenting.
 So when it's extra hot, make sure your baby keeps their shoes on, has skin coverage if they're crawling in the sand, and keeps hands away from their face after playing in it.
 3 Head To The Park

 Parenting article noted that some equipment can quickly overheat and burn a baby's skin on an extra hot day.
 If you notice a playground has a lot of metal or plastic equipment, do a touch test before placing your baby in the swing or helping them down the slide.
 You may even want to bring some water along to pour and cool down hot surfaces.
 4 Wear Fragrances Or Floral-Patterned Clothes

 Parents article suggested avoiding fragrances and floral patterns.
 This is because bees are drawn to flowers, and either of those two things may make you or your baby more susceptible to attracting bees and bee stings.
 5 Use Products With DEET

 It's safe to say the mosquitos, ticks, and other bugs are bad enough during summer that parents generally apply bug spray to their kids heading outside.
 Did you know, however, that products with DEET (an ingredient in many bug sprays) are not actually safe for babies under a certain age?
 According to the previously mentioned

 keep infants out of direct sunlight at all times.
 (To clarify, that means babies under 6 months old.)
 According to the Skin Cancer Foundation, an infant's skin is especially susceptible to the sun's damaging effects because it possesses very little melanin (the pigment that gives color to skin).
 It's also a good idea to use removable mesh window shields or get UV window film to keep the sun from directly hitting your baby in the vehicle.
 7 Stay In The Shade

 If you're not supposed to be in direct sunlight, shade may seem like the obvious answer for your baby.
 According to the aforementioned Care.com article though, shade offers a false sense of security about UVR protection.
 Although it may provide some relief from heat, sunburn is still possible in the shade.
 In just under an hour, a fair-skinned adult could sunburn sitting in the shade.

 8 Use Sunscreen